 Student Opportunity Center—access to over 8,000 opportunities, across the country and right here on campus, related to research and creative scholarship.

-Undergraduate Research Excellence Award—undergraduate students at WMU have the opportunities to take part in mentored research or creative activities with an externally funded faculty member.
+Undergraduate Research and Creative Scholarship Excellence Award—undergraduate students at WMU have the opportunities to pursue projects with faculty members on campus.

 Lee Honors College—resources available through Lee Honors College.